 Back at Zion Logos shows up.
 Niobi meets with Morpheus.
 Bane is being questioned about the event with the EMP.
 Bane sits acting confused because that’s Smith in there.
 Zion is preparing for war.
 Neo comes asking for a ship to take it to the Machine City.
 Locke obviously says – piss off.
 Niobi offers her ship.
 She also volunteers to man another ship on manual mode to blow up a strategic EMP as part of the defense strategy.
 Niobi tells Morpheus that she never believed in that The One business but she believes in Neo.
 Bane (Smith), confesses to the medical officer that he is the one who blew up the EMP and then kills her.

-The Golden Glow Vision
+The Matrix: Revolutions: Explained – Golden Vision

 Trinity meets Neo and tells him she’s coming along.
 Neo meets Morpheus.
 Neo says “It was an honor, sir”.
 Morpheus responds “No, the honor is still mine”.
 A neat tribute to their very first meeting in part 1.